 As it cycles through its monthly rhythms -- new, first quarter, full, last quarter -- the Moon constantly shifts, affecting our bodies and our minds.
 Every year we make resolutions, and often forget or abandon them by the end of January.
 But if you've mapped out health and fitness plans for 2014, the Moon can guide you through them and help facilitate your schedule.
 The lunar energy will help you stick to it like no iCal reminder can.
 Using the New Moon to Start a Fitness Plan

 The new Moon, occurring once every 29 days, is the ideal time to start new exercise plans.
 If you typically have trouble with the getting started part of exercising, begin within three days of the next new Moon (next one is March 30, 2014).
 Plan to check in with yourself about your progress about two weeks after the new Moon (at the full Moon).
 If you have a weight-loss goal, rather than obsessively weighing yourself each day, you might want to check in at the new and full Moons instead.
 The lunations are excellent barometers for your progress.
-Share a free sample Relocation Reading.
-Discover the best locations to live your best life with a free sample of this reading!
+Share a free sample 2015 Romantic Forecast.
+Get a free preview of your one-week Romantic Forecast!
+Make the most out of your love life!

 The new Moon is also known as the "dark of the Moon" -- the time when the slate is clean and ready for you to fill it up with what you want to manifest.
 You're in control now, and can drive outcomes.
 The Full Moon: Release and Cool Down